arnauqb/blackbirds/paper.md

 algorithms, their overall consumption of valuable computational resources, and their concomitant financial and environmental costs.

-To this end, `blackbirds` was designed to provide researchers with easy access to a set of parameter inference methods that exploit the gradient information provided by differentiable simulators.
+To this end, `BlackBIRDS` was designed to provide researchers with easy access to a set of parameter inference methods that exploit the gradient information provided by differentiable simulators.
 The package provides support for a variety of approaches to gradient-assisted parameter inference, including: